Szer/GiraffeGenerator/README.md

 ```
 - Build project to generate the file
 - Implement interface defined in this file and register your implementation in AspNetCore DI
+- May require serializer configuration to support mapping of absent and null values from/to Optionon<_>
+- May require serializer configuration to throw on absent required properties

 ## How it works internally